 Recruit reviews more effectively by leveraging all client-facing teams.
 We have helped thousands of software vendors recruit reviews over the years, and have heard impressive success stories from vendors that run internal contests and crown a winning representative or team who recruited the most reviews.

-You can build your own internal competition with our new link variation tracking program.
-Add parameters to your link, and find which team member generates the most reviews over a set period of time.
-Link variation tracking can also help you fine-tune a reviews recruitment strategy.
+Channel tracking can also help you fine-tune a review recruitment strategy.
 Tracking parameters allow you to easily tie reviews to specific channels and show whether social media, email or event review recruitment efforts are more effective for your business.

 Stay focused and win at review recruitment